mkawalec/imap/README.md

 ## Usage

+For a description of types used in this tutorial or an in-depth description of functions presented, please check the documentation or the source code.

-Almost all of the commands available (`search` is an exception here) to you will output their results in `ListT` and `MonadIO`.
+All of the commands will output their results in `ListT` and `MonadIO`.
 Results consist of a list of `UntaggedResult`s followed by a single `TaggedResult` that describes the command result.

-We've provided a helper function that simplifies the output types for the cases when you don't care about the streaming and just want a list of `UntaggedResult`s or an error message.
+We provide a helper function that simplifies the output types for the cases when you don't care about the streaming and just want a list of `UntaggedResult`s or an error message.
 Depending on your needs you will probably use it for all the commands that are not `FETCH`.

 ### Simple, no streaming

 You need a connection object first, so that you can execute commands on it.
 It's produced by `connectServer`, which accepts parameters from [Network.Connection](https://hackage.haskell.org/package/connection-0.2.5/docs/Network-Connection.html#t:Connection).
 Say you want to connect to gmail:

     import Network.Connection
+    import Network.IMAP

     let tls = TLSSettingsSimple False False False let params = ConnectionParams "imap.gmail.com" 993 (Just tls) Nothing